ixiaohui/Getting-and-Cleaning-Data-Project/CodeBook.md

 * fBodyBodyGyroJerkMagMean
 * fBodyBodyGyroJerkMagStd

-The variable names which contains "Mean" implies that it is mean value of corresponding measurement.
+#### Units
-The variable names which contains "Std" implies that it is the Standard deviation of the corresponding measurement.
+* The unit for the acceleration measurement variables is 'g'.
+In another word, the variable names which contains "Acc" is with the unit 'g'.
-The unit for all the measurement variables is Hz.
+* The unit for the angular velocity measurement variables is 'radians/second'.
+In another word, the variable names which contains "Gyro" is with the unit 'radians/second'.